SforAiDl/genrl/docs/source/usage/tutorials/bandit/contextual_overview.rst

 For this example, we'll model the
 `Statlog <https://archive.ics.uci.edu/ml/datasets/Statlog+(Shuttle)>`__
 dataset as a bandit problem.
-You can read more about the bandit in the Statlog docs.
+You can read more about the bandit in the `Statlog docs <../../../api/bandit/genrl.bandit.bandits.data_bandits.html#module-genrl.bandit.bandits.data_bandits.statlog_bandit>`__.
 In brief we have the number of arms as :math:`k = 7` and dimension of context vector as :math:`d = 9`.
 The agent will get a reward :math:`r =1` if it selects the correct arm else :math:`r = 0`.

 .. code:: python

-    import genrl.bandit import StatlogDataBandit
+    from genrl.bandit import StatlogDataBandit

     bandit = StatlogDataBandit(download=True)
     context = bandit.reset()